 All scripts should be sent via email to Lloyd Komesar, MNFF Producer, at firstname.lastname@example.org.

 Why is MNFF so focused on narrative filmmaking as a point of emphasis?
 We think there is a lack of balance between narrative and documentary filmmaking among new filmmakers and we would like to help address this.

 “Independent narrative feature films need support.
 Speaking candidly, we consistently see more and better feature documentaries than narratives in the selection process.
 It is time for us to encourage narrative filmmakers, who must launch herculean efforts to make good and effective films, only to find themselves stranded by a hyper-commercialized distribution process.
 Our Fund won’t change this distribution issue, but it’s a solid step in the right direction – one that we hope will stimulate other offers of support.”

 Jay Craven, MNFF Artistic Director

 Help Sustain the Fund

-MNFF welcomes contributions to the Franklin Film Development Fund from those who believe that good dramas and comedies by new filmmakers ought to be made.
+We welcome contributions to the MNFF Franklin Film Development Fund from those who believe that good dramas and comedies by new filmmakers ought to be made.

-“With the funding that began with the Franklins’ groundbreaking donation, and has grown quickly, we are gearing up for a continuous infusion of funds to deserving narrative filmmakers intent on telling compelling stories with great characters.
+“With the funding that began with the Franklins’ groundbreaking donation, and has grown quickly, we are seeking a continuous infusion of funds to support deserving narrative filmmakers intent on telling compelling stories with great characters.
 We hope that generous individuals and like-minded organizations will step forward with donations that will get us to our goal and beyond.
 And for filmmakers trying to decide which festivals to enter, let the potential of an MNFF Franklin Film Development Fund grant be a guiding factor.”